Hooked Fisherman

 Can be difficult to find locally

-The Sammy is one of the best topwater walking baits made.
-The action is tighter and more precise than the Spook, which can be an advantage when bass are being selective.
-The 100 size (4 inches) is ideal for Connecticut bass.
-Worth the premium for serious topwater anglers.
+The Sammy's action runs tighter and more precise than the Spook's, an edge that matters when bass are being selective.
+The 100 size (4 inches) is a common choice for Connecticut bass.
+Anglers who fish topwater regularly generally say the premium price is worth it once bass start refusing looser-action baits.

 Rebel Pop-R (Popper)